pellico/krobots/README.md

 ## Tank dynamics

 Tank body can rotate, move forward and backward.
 Developer can set the fraction [-1.0,1.0] of maximum power allowed to move forward (positive value) and backward (negative value).
-Also for rotating the tank developer can set a fraction of maximum allowed power to rotate counterclockwise (positive value) or clockwise (negative value).
+Also to rotate the tank, developer can set a fraction of maximum allowed power to rotate counterclockwise (positive value) or clockwise (negative value).
 See server interface library for more details.

 Tank body has a mass so an inertia this means that setting power to 0.0 doesn't stop immediately the tank.
 Due to the fact user set power, acceleration decrease with speed for a fixed power settings.